How does ReelReactor™ work?

 Continuous Stirred-tank Reactors

-Transitioning a process from a CSTR to ReelReactor will increase product quality and consistency by controlling residence time and formulation with more precision.
-The transition is also likely to reduce overhead by reducing labor and physical space.
-Keep in mind that ReelReactor operates with a single-use consumable, eliminating equipment downtime for cleaning.
+Switching from a CSTR to ReelReactor enhances product quality and consistency by precisely controlling residence time and formulation.
+Additionally, this transition can reduce overhead by lowering labor requirements and physical space needs.
+Moreover, ReelReactor uses a single-use consumable design, which eliminates downtime typically required for cleaning.

 Plug Flow Reactors